arfaram/ezrestdemobundle/Readme.md

 - Return all Contenttype content from specific path using different parameters.
 See *Request Parameters* and *Example* below

 ##Installation
-- create vendor folder inside your src folder
+- create vendor and bundle folder inside your src folder

-mkdir src/Ez
+mkdir -p src/Ez/RestBundle

-- Clone the Repo in the Ez folder
+- Clone the Repo in the RestBundle folder

 git clone git@bitbucket.org:Ramzi-Arfaoui/ezrestbundle.git